real-zephex/Dramalama/README.md

 This web application, built with the Next.js framework, relies on data fetched from the Consumet API.
 The anime section benefits from server-side rendering, ensuring efficient performance.
 To maintain uniformity, both the kdrama and manga sections have been updated to utilize server-side rendering (SSR), aligning them with the architecture of the anime section.

-_However, I am planning to rewrite the kdrama section and make it server rendered_

 ## Features

 #### Kdrama